Texas Railroad History - Tower 100 - Elgin

 The Katy also completed the San Marcos - Smithville branch line in 1892 by finishing the 36-mile track segment between Lockhart and Smithville.
 Since the Katy was no longer a Gould railroad, it had to negotiate a trackage rights agreement with the I&GN south from San Marcos to reach San Antonio, a major population center the Katy wanted to serve.
 Several years later, the Katy was forced by the Legislature to build its own set of tracks between San Marcos and San Antonio.
 Legislators wanted to improve rail competition in the San Antonio market so they added this construction requirement when the Katy sought an unrelated charter amendment in 1899; the new track segment was completed in 1901.
 Three years later, the Katy built a line into Austin that departed its main at Granger, eleven miles north of Taylor, and proceeded southwest through Georgetown and Round Rock.
 The Katy negotiated rights to use the I&GN main line from Austin to San Marcos where it connected with the Katy's Smithville branch and the new tracks to San Antonio.

-Above: In 1903, the two railroads collaborated to build Elgin Union Depot in the northwest quadrant of the crossing, replacing an earlier wood structure.
+Right: In 1903, the Katy and SP collaborated to build Elgin Union Depot in the northwest quadrant of the crossing, replacing an earlier wood structure.
 After passenger service to Elgin ended in 1957, the depot sat vacant and then was converted for use by the Elgin Police Department for thirty years ending in 1990.
 After another vacant period, the building reopened in 2002 hosting the Elgin Depot Museum operated by the Elgin Historical Association.
 This view looks north along the Katy.
 (Dave Ingles photo, 2012)

 Left: The

-Houston Daily Post of June 6, 1902 carried RCT's order in full, including this paragraph requiring gates installed at all grade crossings.
-Oddly, the order instructs that gates were to be designed primarily as a tool for investigating which railroad crashed into a gate!
-The order plainly required that, despite the presence of gates, "...all trains shall be brought to a full stop before proceeding..."
+Houston Daily Post of June 6, 1902 carried RCT's order in full, including this paragraph requiring gates to be installed at all grade crossings.
+Oddly, the order instructs that gates be designed primarily as a tool for investigating which railroad crashed into a gate!
+It also plainly required that, despite the presence of gates, "...all trains shall be brought to a full stop before proceeding..."
 Hence, there was little incentive for railroads to spend money to install gates other than fear of RCT action for non-compliance.
 Since all trains stopped anyway, gates had limited positive impact on crossing safety.
 Railroads complied, albeit slowly in many cases.
 When necessary, train crewmembers would disembark to swing a gate across the other track and latch it to the opposite gatepost.
 Where a track with infrequent traffic crossed a busy one, the gate would be opened to allow passage and then returned to its normal position against the lightly used line.
 At some point, trains began to approach gated crossings at restricted speeds such that a full stop could be made if a gate was observed to be closed, but the train could otherwise proceed without stopping.
 It is unclear whether RCT ever authorized "restricted speed" approaches.
 Permission may have evolved after the Interstate Commerce Commission (ICC) gained greater responsibility for railroad regulation in 1920.
+By the mid 1930s, railroads were soliciting ICC permission for modifications to interlocking plants and associated signals.
+RCT ostensibly still had a legal role, but its focus turned to regulation of Texas oil and gas production.

-Right: RCT's order (issued 12-12-12) allowed six months for the interlocker at Elgin to be installed.
-It ultimately took fourteen months for Tower 100 to open, on February 7, 1914.
+Right: Two days later, RCT's order (issued 12-12-12) allowed six months for the interlocker at Elgin to be installed.
+It ultimately took fourteen months for Tower 100 to open there on February 7, 1914.
 (RCT 1913 Annual Report)

 That SP had staffing responsibility is no surprise because in the vast majority of cases, the company that took the lead on designing and erecting a tower also took responsibility for O&M staffing.
 And there is no doubt that Tower 100 was designed by SP.
 The exterior architecture matches that of virtually all SP-designed towers in Texas, e.g. Tower 81, Tower 95, Tower 115 and many others.
 A railroad would typically stay with a common architecture and interior arrangement for the towers it designed.
 This reduced non-recurring design expense by reusing specific features, with the added bonus that tower familiarity facilitated easier movement of personnel among multiple sites for temporary staffing support.
 Since the tracks at Elgin existed prior to 1901, RCT regulations required the two railroads to share equally the capital cost of the tower and its interlocking plant.

-Right: The January, 1928 edition of Railway Signaling reported the Katy's plan to install a "table lever interlocking" at Elgin.
+Right: The January, 1928 edition of Railway Signaling reported that the Katy planned to install a "table lever interlocking" at Elgin.
 This type of interlocker was based entirely on electric relays, avoiding the need for large "armstrong" levers that mechanical interlockers used for manipulating trackside devices.
 The frame for the control machine would be small enough to be installed on a table where the operator sat.
-The Katy taking the lead for this modification may indicate that it had instigated the upgrade or ... perhaps the Katy was responsible for Tower 100 maintenance and engineering, at least as of 1928.
-RCT listed SP as responsible for tower operations through its final report in 1930, but a split arrangement to staff operations and maintenance was certainly allowable, though uncommon.
+The size of the new interlocking is not stated so it is possible that this covered additional functions beyond the existing mechanical interlocker.
+It could also have been a replacement for the existing plant, and if so, it's possible that the new machine was installed at the depot.
+This was not uncommon in converting from mechanical to electrical interlocking plants if there was a depot close by.
+The feasibility depended on how much train visibility was required and whether the view from the depot was adequate.
+The Katy taking the lead for this modification may indicate that it had instigated the upgrade since SP is known to have operated the tower.

 Left: SP's employee timetable for its Dallas and Austin Divisions dated September 3, 1944 contained this table of whistle codes applicable to Tower 100.
 Whistle codes provided a means for locomotives to signal the tower to request specific switch and signal alignments.

 The July 20, 1958 Katy employee timetable lists the Tower 100 interlocker as automatic, but the preceding March 1, 1957 Katy timetable does not.
 This suggests that the conversion to an automatic interlocker occurred between those dates.
-Manual override controls for the Elgin automatic interlocker are located in the boxes atop the white trackside post to the far right in the Union Depot photo above.
+Manual override controls for the Elgin automatic interlocker are located in the boxes atop the white trackside post (visible at far right in the Union Depot photo above.)

-This excerpt from an article by Lisa Johnson (hat tip Ann Helgeson) in the Bastrop County Times of May 4, 1978 recounts an interview with Mrs. W. M. Griffin of Elgin who provided her recollections of tower operations.
+Below is an excerpt from an article by Lisa Johnson (hat tip Ann Helgeson) from the Bastrop County Times of May 4, 1978 that recounts an interview with Mrs. W. M. Griffin of Elgin who provided her recollections of tower operations.
 Her family had moved to Elgin in 1908 and she recalled seeing gates at the crossing as a young child.

 Mrs. W M Griffin, wife of the telegraph operator Bill Griffin, remembers those early days.
 "We moved into town when I was a little girl, in 1908, and I remember the big red depot as being brand new.
 My father was with the cotton oil mill, and like a lot of families, we moved to Elgin because the railroads made it a center of activity and business."
 Mrs. Griffin's late husband operated the semaphore for the Southern Pacific out of the little telegraph tower which was moved to Avenue F from its original site adjacent to the Union Station.
 She remembers that before the telegraph came, crossing gates were used to regulate the trains where the KATY and SP lines crossed.
 There were always three shifts or "tricks" for the telegraph operators so that someone was always looking there to give signals to the switchmen and avoid a collision.
 Griffin was first trick (7 am to 3 pm), H G Davis whose wife, Sadie Bell still lives in Elgin, was second trick (3-11 pm) and N R Radtke was third trick, the night shift (11 pm - 7 am).
 Radtke started with the SP in 1930 as a telegraph operator and retired in 1963 as a freight agent, a job that he took in 1957.
 "When I first came to Elgin we had a switching tower and we worked for both trains.
 During the War years, there was a great shortage of men who could do the job that had to be done, so we trained young men who hadn't gone to the service as telegraph operators.
 I guess I must've trained 50 or so during that time."
 Radtke said that for most of his working years, it was a "...24-hour job, seven days a week.
 There was not time off, someone always had to be there."
 When Radtke started, there were no diesels.
 He remembered the changeover.
 "It was a gradual transition to diesel about 30 years ago.
 I remember General Electric, out of Philadelphia, loaned the Katy two diesels, and they wore them slap-dab out running them so much."
 Asked if he had ever experienced a train wreck in his years with the railroad he indicated there were many collisions for a variety of reasons.
 Once a freight train coming south and an empty train coming north from Camp Swift collided.
 Another particularly bad wreck he remembered occurred between some gravel cars that had rolled three miles out of a side track onto the main track.
 The engineer of the oncoming train and his son were killed.
 Radtke estimated he has seen 50 or more wrecks.

 In 1915, the Katy entered a receivership that lasted until 1923.
 It emerged from bankruptcy with a slight name change, the Missouri - Kansas - Texas Railroad, hence M-K-T, MKT and MK&T have all been used as acronyms for the Katy.
-The Katy remained independent into the 1980s, but by then it had been struggling to sustain its existence for many years.
-In 1989, it was acquired by Union Pacific (UP) and merged into MP which had become a UP subsidiary in 1982.
+The Katy remained independent into the 1980s, but by then it had been struggling for many years to sustain its existence.
+In 1988, it was acquired by Union Pacific (UP) and merged into MP which had been acquired by UP as a wholly-owned subsidiary in 1982.
 The merger of the Katy into MP was one hundred years after MP's lease of the Katy had been terminated by the Texas Supreme Court.
-And as before, all operations were conducted under the MP name.
+The Katy name was retired; all operations were conducted under the MP name.

-Elsewhere, SP had maintained a robust presence throughout Texas, continuing into the 1990s.
-Industry-wide consolidations forced SP to acquiesce to a merger with UP in 1996.
+SP had maintained a robust presence throughout Texas continuing into the 1990s.
+Industry-wide consolidations motivated SP to accept a merger with UP in 1996.
 Within a couple of years, all operations in the UP system were being conducted under the UP name; operationally, MP and SP ceased to exist.

 Left: undated photo of Tower 100 and Elgin Union Depot (James E. Hassell collection)